jm-rcc/hpc-docs/software/kallisto.md

 # kallisto
 ## Installed versions
+ - kallisto/0.48.0-gompi-2022a  (version), (toolchain)
  - kallisto/0.48.0-gompi-2021a  (version), (toolchain)
- - kallisto/0.48.0-gompi-2022a  (version), (toolchain)
-### Description
-kallisto is a program for quantifying abundances of transcripts from RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads.
+>kallisto is a program for quantifying abundances of transcripts from RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads.

 ## Homepage